The lesson of causal discovery algorithms for quantum correlations: Causal explanations of Bell-inequality violations require fine-tuning: Causal discovery algorithms

-In order to infer which set of causal structures (including latent variables) is consistent with a given pattern, it is \emph{not} sufficient to simply substitute for every undirected edge (or bi-directed edge or directed edge with decorated tail) all the possibilities consistent with that edge, as enumerated in Figs.~\ref{fig:XY-latentcause},~\ref{fig:XY-ambcause} and \ref{fig:XY-equiv}.
+In order to infer the causal structures with only pairwise common causes that are consistent with a given pattern, it is \emph{not} sufficient to simply substitute for every undirected edge (or bi-directed edge or directed edge with decorated tail) all the possibilities consistent with that edge, as enumerated in Figs.~\ref{fig:XY-latentcause},~\ref{fig:XY-ambcause} and \ref{fig:XY-equiv}.
 One must eliminate some of the combinations.
 The definition of a \emph{v-structure} in a DAG is a head-to-head collision of two arrows on a node such that the parents do not exert any direct causal influence on one another.
 The prescription for finding all the DAGs consistent with a pattern is to consider all the combinations of possibilities that \emph{do not create a new v-structure}.

 The IC* algorithm described in Pearl~\cite{Pearl2009} (which is equivalent to the Causal Inference (CI) algorithm described in SGS~\cite{Spirtes2001}) takes conditional independence relations as input and returns a pattern.
-This algorithm is correct in the sense that if there exist causal structures that are faithful to the observed CI relations, then the algorithm will return the minimal structures within this set.
-We will not review the details of the algorithm here, but we will apply it to a simple example to get a feeling for how it works.
+This algorithm is correct in the sense that if there exist causal structures with only pairwise common causes that are faithful to the observed CI relations, then the algorithm will return the minimal structures within this set.\footnote{Note, however, that the existence of a causal structure that reproduces the CI relations does not guarantee the existence of one that reproduces the observed distribution, as we will see at the end of this section.
+In this sense, the algorithm may still fail to return a valid causal explanation of the observed distribution.} We will not review the details of the algorithm here, but we will apply it to a simple example to get a feeling for how it works.

-Consider the smoking example again, where the observed variables $S,T$ and $C$ are found to satisfy $S\perp C\,|\,T$.
+Consider the smoking example again, where the observed variables $S,T$ and $C$ are found to satisfy $S\indep C\,|\,T$.
 The pattern returned by the IC* algorithm in this case is shown in Fig.~\ref{fig:smokeICstar}.

 For each undirected edge in this pattern, there are five possibilities in the DAG for what connection holds between the nodes, as displayed in Fig.~\ref{fig:XY-equiv}.
 In Fig.~\ref{fig:smoke-icstar-all} we display all twenty-five combinations of such possibilities.
 We have also shaded out each of the combinations that introduces a new v-structure -- these combinations are \emph{not} candidates for the causal structure according to the IC* algorithm.
 Hence, the nine causal structures that remain are the candidates returned by IC*.